 The vast majority of the most pressing problems of today are global in nature: They affect large parts of the world and it’s population, they do not stop at borders, and they cannot be solved alone.

 Therefore, scientists, funders and politicians must cooperate globally to increase efficiency, speed, and effectiveness.
 While the creative benefits of differing approaches and the stimulus of competition are to be acknowledged, inefficiency by unnecessary parallelism or obstruction must be avoided.

 Knowledge becomes most powerful when it is shared with others.
 By sharing information, progress can be achieved faster and ultimately more efficiently.
 This includes sharing information about failures or negative results of studies.

-Thus, all scientific results and data shall be made openly available.
+Thus, all scientific results and data shall be made openly available, first within research groups, and once reliable, to the whole scientific community.
 Modern technologies allow for systems that can guarantee correct attribution of ideas to those who generated them.